Psychology (PSY)

 PSY A627 Community-Based Intervention Skills 3 Credits

-A theoretical review and practical applications of community-based interventions, including brief therapy, crisis intervention, and case management.
-Contemporary issues affecting the delivery of mental health services in community-based settings are reviewed, with a focus on imparting skills for the community mental health practitioner.
+Covers current theories and practical application of community-based interventions such as integrated health systems.
+Includes use of Brief Therapy, Solution-Focused Therapy, Cognitive Behavior Therapy, crisis intervention, case management and interprofessional collaboration.
+Examines contemporary issues affecting the delivery of mental health services in community-based settings, with a focus on basic skills for the community mental health practitioner.

 PSY A629 Intervention II 3 Credits